Skip to: Overview | Location | Restrictions | Story | Queue | Ride experience | Fear factor | Lockers | Fun fact | Guest reviews

 Jurassic World VelociCoaster – height restrictions and other factors

-Height requirement is 51 inches; Express Pass access is currently unavailable, but there is a single-rider line that is open intermittently.
+Height requirement is 51 inches; has Express Pass access and a single-rider line that is open intermittently.

 What’s the story of Jurassic World VelociCoaster?